wp-plugins/spotify-master/readme.txt

 * Display or hide Spotify Profile Button
 * Display or hide Spotify Player (Single Musics, Playlists, Albums)
 * Full control over player width and height
-* Shortcode Framework.
-Publish widget inside pages and posts
+* Shortcode Framework v2.
+Publish plugin inside pages and posts

 == Installation ==

-1. Upload everything into the "/wp-content/plugins/" directory of your WordPress site.
+1. Use the Wordpress Installer, Updater
 2. Activate in the "Plugins" admin panel.
 3. Visit the "Widget Page | Spotify Master" to configure the settings and your template widget position.